AxC1271/RISC-V-CPU/ImmediateGenerator/README.md

 - **U-type Instructions:** Immediate is extracted from bits [31:12].
 - **J-type Instructions:** Immediate is formed by combining bits [31], [19:12], [20], and [30:21].
 </br>
-You'll notice that in this project, I've omitted U-type instructions as I won't be using those to test my CPU.
+You'll notice that in this project, I've chosen to omit U-type instructions as I felt using R-type, I-type, J-type, and B-type instructions are enough for my purposes.

 ### Block Diagram